 b.
 Data import

-This option does not work for spreadsheets where the entity types (family, child, and birth parent) data are all on one spreadsheet or data from a relational database.
+This option may not work for spreadsheets where the entity types (family, child, and birth parent) data are all on one spreadsheet or data from a relational database.
 If you have this type of data, your options are data entry or data migration.

 c.
 Data migration